FengPu/X2R-document/docs/api.rst

       :param string $sparqlQuery: The SPARQL query.
       :param string $resultFormat: The format of returned result.
       :returns: The string of result in the specified format.
+      :raises NoResponseError: Raise if the timeout is reached.
+      :raises ValueError: Raise if the sparql is invalid.

 .. php:class:: SparqlQueryComposer